Mickey Fisher (screenwriter): Career

 In 2013, having previously made low budget shorts and features, Fisher submitted his science fiction pilot Extant to the TrackingB TV Pilot Contest.
 His script earned a finalist slot, and got him representation.
 The story revolves around astronaut Molly Woods (played in the final TV series by Halle Berry) who returns home to her family inexplicably pregnant after 13 months in outer space on a solo mission.

 On August 7, 2013, CBS announced that it had placed a 13-episode straight-to-series order, bypassing the traditional pilot stage.
 Steven Spielberg served as one of the executive producers.
 Production began in Los Angeles on February 10, 2014.
 The series was broadcast in the United States on the CBS television network, and was a production of Amblin Television.

 Fisher then worked as a staff writer on The Strain in 2017.
 He would reunite with Amblin on Reverie, a science fiction drama television series for NBC.
 The first season of 10 episodes premiered on May 30, 2018 on NBC.
 It was cancelled after one series.

-Fisher also worked on the docudrama series Mars for National Geographic.
-He has most recently produced on Amazon's Jack Ryan.
+Fisher also worked on the docudrama series Mars for National Geographic, and produced Amazon's Jack Ryan.
 On December 15, 2022, it was announced Fisher was developing a sci-fi medical drama, from Joshua Troke, for NBC and Justin Lin.